Imam Mosque in Isfahan, Iran |

 I would highly recommend going to his website for a complete database of detailed plans for all the types of muqarnas in Islamic architecture thoroughly researched and analyzed.

-A snapshot of Professor Shiro Takahashi's website
+A snapshot of Professor Shiro Takahashi's website |

 On the www.designcoding.net website you will also be able to find a simple grasshopper definition and a rhino file where these patterns are created.
-The design in simple but it is useful to understand the basics of creating these geometries in 3D.
+The design is simple but it is useful to understand the basics of creating these geometries in 3D.

 http://www.designcoding.net/parametric-muqarnas/